HPV Vaccine for Children

 Possible side effects and how to relieve them

-A small portion of individuals may experience side effects after vaccination, but these are usually mild and resolve in a day or two:
+A small portion of individuals may experience side effects after vaccination, but these are usually mild and resolve on their own:

 -